 - Why You Must Have A Password Management System

 - How To Create Your Retirement Checklist (Before You Retire)

 SEASONAL FRUGAL RECIPE BOX

-I’m a sucker for brownies so when I spotted these Halloween Brownies from Persnickety Plates blog on Pinterest I was sold.
+I’m a sucker for brownies, so when I spotted these Halloween Brownies from the Persnickety Plates blog on Pinterest.

 FRUGAL FALL TIPS

-Forget about raking the leaves and do something else with your time.
+Forget about raking the leaves and doing something else with your time.

 CBB MOTIVATIONAL CORNER

-Don’t let life pass you by if there are things you can change or fix that could make your life better.
+Don’t let life pass you by if you can change or fix things that could make your life better.

 HOME AND BLOG UPDATE